hdShang/arxiv-daily/docs/cs-LG/2025-06-13/papers/250612263v3-a-survey-of-foundation-models-for-iot-taxonomy-and-criteria-based-an.md

 ---
 layout: default
-title: A Survey of Foundation Models for IoT: Taxonomy and Criteria-Based Analysis
+title: "A Survey of Foundation Models for IoT: Taxonomy and Criteria-Based Analysis"
 ---

 # A Survey of Foundation Models for IoT: Taxonomy and Criteria-Based Analysis